-No matter which route your company chooses, certain processes should be part of every audit success strategy.
-Review those steps here:
+No matter which route your company chooses, certain processes should be part of every CMMC 2.0 assessment or audit success strategy.

 Step 1: Use existing guidelines to review your current cybersecurity maturity

-Check your compliance with the Defense Federal Acquisition Regulation Supplement (DFARS) and NIST 800-171 regulations.
+Check your compliance with the Defense Federal Acquisition Regulation Supplement (DFARS), NIST SP 800-171, and NIST SP 800-172 regulations.
 This will give you a good baseline to see what controls you’ve implemented and which ones you might look to implement in the future.
-85% of level 3 CMMC certification depends on NIST 800-171 security controls, so it is a good way to start with DFARS compliance to evaluate your current compliance with CMMC requirements.
+Level 2 CMMC 2.0 certification depends on NIST 800-171 security controls, so it’s a good way to start with DFARS compliance to evaluate your current compliance level with CMMC requirements.

-Step 2: Identify the gaps in your security protocol and determine what needs to be strengthened and/or improved
+Step 2: Identify the gaps in your security protocol and determine what needs to be strengthened or improved

 Determine which security controls you need to implement, ideally after a gap assessment from a third party.
-Strengthen controls required for the CMMC level you’re aiming to certify for.
-For most contractors with the DoD, that’s a level 3 certification, which allows handling of CUI.
+Strengthen controls required for the CMMC 2.0 level you’re aiming to certify for.
+For most contractors with the DoD, that will be a level 2 certification, which allows handling of CUI.

-Assess whether you’re fit to implement any needed security controls.
-Consider electing external help with critical services like endpoint encryption, external vulnerability scanning and backup and disaster recovery.
+Assess whether you’re fit to implement all needed security controls.
+Consider enlisting external help with critical services like endpoint encryption, external vulnerability scanning and backup and disaster recovery.